The Home Gardener’s Complete Guide to Buying Flower Seeds: Top 10 Seed Companies Reviewed

 Reliability is everything and we expect high quality from a reputable seed company.

-Seed Packet Quality: What to Look for Before You Buy
+Seed Packet Quality: What to Look for When You Buy

 The seed packet itself might seem like a smaller detail but it is actually a very good indicator of the overall quality and reliability of the company you are purchasing from.